tsipkens/bidias/README.md

 span for the first dimension of the parameter space (e.g. mass) and the second row corresponds to the span for the second dimension of the parameter space (e.g. mobility).
-For example, if one wanted to logarithmically discretize mass space between 0.01 and 100 fg and mobility space between 10 and 1000 nm, one could call
+For example, if one wanted to logarithmically discretize mass space between 0.01 and 100 fg and mobility space between 10 and 1000 nm, one could call:

 ```Matlab
 span = [0.01,100; 10,1000]; % span of space to be covered